pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

            :header-rows: 1
            :align: center

-        Gene : gene name;
+        Gene: gene name;

-        Chrom : chromosome position of the gene;
+        Chrom: chromosome position of the gene;

         StartPos: gene start position (refGene hg19);

-        EndPos : gene end postion (refGene hg19);
+        EndPos: gene end postion (refGene hg19);

-        #Var : the number of variants assigned to the gene according to different strategies (physically nearby variants for eDESE:dist, gene-level eQTLs (also are variants) for eDESE:gene, isoform-level eQTLs (also are variants) for eDESE:isoform);
+        #Var: the number of variants assigned to the gene according to different strategies (physically nearby variants for eDESE:dist, gene-level eQTLs (also are variants) for eDESE:gene, isoform-level eQTLs (also are variants) for eDESE:isoform);

-        Group : the identifier of LD block which the gene belong to;
+        Group: the identifier of LD block to which the gene belongs;

-        ECSP : the p-value of effective chi-square test (without conditioning on gene expression profiles);
+        ECSP: the p-value of effective chi-square test (without conditioning on gene expression profiles);

-        CondiECSP : the p-value of gene by performing the conditional effective chi-square test;
+        CondiECSP: the p-value of the gene by performing the conditional effective chi-square test;

-        GeneScore : the tissue selective score of the gene by the end of the iterative procedure;
+        GeneScore: the tissue-selective score of the gene by the end of the iterative procedure;

         - The second output file is the gene-based association result file ("gene-top variant" ECS result), named ***.gene.pvalue.txt** or ***.gene.pvalue.xls**.